 - Due Dates: Pick the date that scouts should complete this mission part by.

 - Questions: Now we're getting to the good stuff!
 Scouts will repeat this question set each time they submit an entry for this mission part.
-Scouts can answer up to 20 questions per entry, including one photo and one video.
+Scouts can answer up to 20 questions per entry, including one video and up to 5 photos.

 - Invite Message: Write out a customized invitation message that will be sent to scouts when they are invited to the mission.

 - Invite Scouts: Ready to add your scouts to the invitation queue and launch your mission?
 Check out this article!